HiroseSadao/deep-person-reid/README.rst

     # install torch and torchvision (select the proper cuda version to suit your machine)
     conda install pytorch torchvision cudatoolkit=9.0 -c pytorch

-    # install torchreid (don't need to re-build it if you modify the source code)
+    # install new_torchreid (don't need to re-build it if you modify the source code)
     python setup.py develop

 Another way to install is to run everything inside docker container: